 An online Diploma of Business (Procurement) (BSB51518) takes just 3 – 6 months to complete with full-time study or 12-24 months part-time.
 You can also accelerate your career by doing a Double Diploma with either Diploma of Logistics (TLI50415) or Diploma of Leadership & Management (BSB51918).
 Your personalised learning plan will account for any recognition of prior learning and further shorten your time to achieve your qualification.

-Imagine yourself being in a new and exciting Purchasing career only 6 – 12 months from now, experiencing great pay for rewarding work.
-You’ll be glad you made a smart career transition to Purchasing sooner rather than later.
+Imagine yourself being in a new and exciting purchasing or procurement career only 6 – 12 months from now, experiencing great pay for rewarding work.
+You’ll be glad you made a smart career transition to procurement/purchasing sooner rather than later.